Dhirubai Ambani and the Kolkata bear cartel

-Real name, Manu Manek was such a powerful personality in Indian bourses that even directors of companies listed on the stock market were made at his discretion.
-Such a legendary personality was he, that bulls we know today, like Rakesh Jhunjhunwala, RK Damani, Raamdeo Agrawal have all been his proteges at one point of time!
+The real name, Manu Manek was such a powerful personality in Indian bourses that even directors of companies listed on the stock market were made at his discretion.
+Such a legendary personality was he, that bulls we know today, like Rakesh Jhunjhunwala, RK Damani, and Raamdeo Agrawal have all been his proteges at one point in time!

-Margins given to the exchange are a thing today but the 1980s markets were more broker managed and the big players in the market would leverage their friendships or the trust between these players for huge leeways.
-Accordingly, shorting lakhs of worth of shares at that time was possible for big players without even paying a penny!
+Margins given to the exchange are a thing today but the 1980s markets were more broker-managed and the big players in the market would leverage their friendships or the trust between these players for huge leeways.
+Accordingly, shorting lakhs of the worth of shares at that time was possible for big players without even paying a penny!

 Manu Manek was a pro at exploiting this through his Bear Cartel, known to short shares.
 They would come in and short one company’s stock and that share would get hammered by the selling pressure they would create.
 So, back to the story, what really happened was that this cartel shorted around 10 to 11 lakh shares of Reliance and the share price plunged from Rs 131 to Rs 121 in just a matter of hours.
 This strategized move came on the same day when Reliance’s right issue was to open for subscription and the cartel suspected that the management of the company was artificially inflating the price to ensure a full subscription to the right issue.